kind2-mc/kind2/doc/usr/source/9_other/1_post_analyses.rst

 * test generation,
 * contract generation,
 * invariant logging
-* invariant printing, and
+* invariant printing,
-* inductive validity core generation
+* inductive validity core generation, and
+* minimal correction set generation

 All of them are deactivated by default.
 Post-analysis treatments run on the *last analysis* of a system.
 It is defined as the last analysis performed by